 - By Road: It can be a beautiful road trip from Bangalore or Mysore via Chikkamaglure- Shimoga –Siddapur- Sirsi route.
 We covered Banavasi as a part of a road trip from Bangalore to Jog Falls via the Udupi-Gokarna-Yana route.
 Udupi and Gokarna both turned out to be a rejuvenating experience.You can get a glimpse of the complete route and details here.

 Uttara Karnataka Tourism department has built a tourist lodge called Vanvasika.
 It serves a beautiful view on the outskirts of Banavasi near the Varada River.
 You can either opt for a night stay here or can head towards Jog Falls and stay at Ibbani Homestay in Siddapur.
+It is a little cosy home amidst the misty farms of Siddapur and is only a 15km away from Jog Falls.

 Are you fascinated by such historic temples?
 Would you like to visit it on any of your trips?
 Let me know in the comment below.